bookiza/bookiza.old.docs/_posts/2018-07-26-installation.md

 categories: bookiza installation steps
 ---

 Bookiza is super easy to install.
-Please ensure that the following dependencies are met before proceeding to install Bookiza.
+Ensure that the following dependencies are met before proceeding to install Bookiza.

 ### Install Nodejs